EuracBiomedicalResearch/end-to-end-untargeted-metabolomics/Abstract.md

 Streamlining LC-MS/MS Data Analysis with Open-Source *xcms* and *RforMassSpectrometry*: An End-to-End Workflow

-Metabolomics provides a real-time view of the metabolic state of examined samples, with mass spectrometry serving as a key tool in deciphering intricate differences in metabolomes due to specific factors.
-In the context of metabolomic investigations, untargeted LC-MS/MS emerges as a powerful approach.
-This poster/presentation focuses on the analysis of an example dataset aimed at identifying variations in plasma metabolite levels between patients with Arrhythmogenic Cardiomyopathy (ACM) and healthy controls.
-From the preprocessing of raw mzML files up to annotation of differentially abundant ions between the two groups.

-Despite the potential insights offered by untargeted LC-MS/MS data, a significant challenge in the field lies in the absence of a reproducible and scalable infrastructure for its analysis.
+Despite untargeted LC-MS/MS data being a powerful approach in investigating metabolomics, a significant challenge in the field lies in the absence of a reproducible, scalable and stable infrastructure for its analysis.
 While various specialized packages exist for specific analysis steps, seamless integration and adaptability to large cohort dataset remains elusive.
-Addressing this gap, we present an comprehensible R workflow that leverages xcms and packages of the RforMassSpectrometry environment to encompass all aspects of pre-processing and downstream analyses for LC-MS/MS datasets in a reproducible manner.
+Addressing this gap, we present an comprehensible end-to-end R workflow that leverages xcms and packages of the RforMassSpectrometry environment to encompass all aspects of pre-processing and downstream analyses for LC-MS/MS datasets in a reproducible manner.

+This poster/presentation delineates a step-by-step analysis of an example dataset focused on discerning variations in plasma metabolite levels between patients with a cardiovascular disease and healthy controls.
+The objective is to meticulously detail each step, from the preprocessing of raw mzML files to the annotation of differentially abundant ions between the two groups.

 Our  workflow seamlessly integrates Bioconductor packages, offering adaptability to diverse study designs and analysis requirements.
-This workflow facilitates preprocessing, feature detection, alignment, normalization, statistical analysis and annotation within a unified framework, enhancing the efficiency of metabolomic investigations.
-We also discuss alternative ways to adapt to any dataset and goals as well as promoting proper quality management for LC-MS analysis.
+This workflow facilitates preprocessing, feature detection, alignment, normalization, statistical analysis and annotation within a unified framework, thereby enhancing the efficiency of metabolomic investigations.
+We also discuss alternative approaches to accommodate various dataset and goals, while emphasizing proper quality management for LC-MS analysis.